arkalibaig/arkalibaig/README.md

 - 👀 I’m interested in coding and programing
 - 🌱 I’m currently learning python
 - 💞️ I'm looking to collaborate on Python projects focused on data sciences and machine learning.
-- 📫 How to reach me through my gmail (arkalibaig@gmail.com)
+- 📫 you can reach me through my gmail: arkalibaig@gmail.com
 - ⚡ Fun fact: I'm also into photography and bikes.

 <!---